ccs-amsterdam/ccs-compendium/README.md

-# `compendium-dodo`: Utility for building a compendium for reprocible science
+# `ccs-compendium`: Utility for building a compendium for reprocible science

 `compendium` is a python module that helps you build a *compendium* containing the data and scripts needed to reproduce your article, report, or analysis.
 Although the module is written in python and uses the python [doit](https://pydoit.org/) tool, it also works if you use R or other tools for your analysis.